Access modules for the MultiNest and Cuba integration libraries

 For the scientific community, where Python is becoming the new lingua franca (luckily), I provide an interface to MultiNest.

-- provides integration with your existing scientific Python code (numpy, scipy)
+- allows connecting with your existing scientific Python code (numpy, scipy)

-- allows you to write Prior & LogLikelihood functions in Python.
+- allows Prior & LogLikelihood functions written in Python.

 - Easy plotting, visualization and summary of MultiNest results.

 - Running MultiNest with MPI

 The plotting can also be run on existing MultiNest output, and when not using PyMultiNest for running MultiNest.

 For any questions or problems with the software, please open an issue.
 This helps other people google the same question.

 Using MultiNest with Python?